 RobustWhen the sample is relatively robust, i.e. hard and strongly adhering, this allows imaging without tip-induced deformation in a broad range of tip-sample interaction forces.
 One may choose using both soft cantilevers to obtain true surface topography and stiff cantilevers to ensure high topographic and phase contrast.

-The harder the surface, the wider the choice of AFM techniques that can be used for it investigation.
+The harder the surface, the wider the choice of AFM techniques that can be used for its investigation.
 The contact mode technique is still the speediest and roughest among them.

-When in liquid, one can use cantilevers without backside coating or probes with chemically inert Cr-Au coating.
+When in liquid, one can use AFM cantilevers without back side coating or AFM probes with chemically inert Cr-Au coating.

-Sharper tips provide higher lateral resolution.
+Sharper AFM tips provide higher lateral resolution.
 This advantage should be balanced against the scanning speed.

-For imaging in liquids, the choice of the probe is usually limited to those having resonance frequency of 50 - 70 kHz in air (HQ:NSC18).
-It is generally recommended to use uncoated cantilevers in liquids or probes with l chemically stable Cr-Au coating.
+For imaging in liquids, the choice of the AFM probe is usually limited to those having resonance frequency of 50 - 70 kHz in air (HQ:NSC18).
+It is generally recommended to use uncoated AFM cantilevers in liquids or AFM probes with l chemically stable Cr-Au coating.

-Noncontact modeCantilevers having high spring constant of 20 - 100 N/m and the highest possible resonance frequency are usually used in noncontact mode.
+Non-contact modeAFM cantilevers having high spring constant of 20 - 100 N/m and the highest possible resonance frequency are usually used in non-contact mode.

 ORDERING OPTIONSClick on a product type below to order online.